nheidloff/unity-watson-ar-sample/README.md

 * [IBM Watson Text To Speech](https://www.ibm.com/watson/services/text-to-speech/)
 * [Weather Company Data](https://console.bluemix.net/catalog/services/weather-company-data)

-The picture shows a printed paper with a pattern.
+The picture shows a printed piece of paper with a pattern.
 When using the app the 3D character shows up on the paper.
 Users can have conversations with the character, for example:

 * User: How is the weather?
 * Character: In which location?